Are not we all a bit ... journalist !?

 The liaison of zeitgeist and editor

-Then came the “uncharted territory” Internet.
-Suddenly, stuck structures became flexible options; cross-media channels that had to be used.
-On the computer, on mobile devices, video channels like YouTube or social media platforms like Facebook.
+Then came the “new territory” of the Internet.
+Suddenly deadlocked structures became flexible possibilities; cross-media channels that had to be served.
+On the computer, on mobile devices, video channels such as YouTube or social media platforms such as Facebook.
 News, Article, Posts, so-called posts, and much more.

 The writing pad was yesterday - well, not quite - and the smartphone became a Swiss Army knife for journalists.
 Videos, photos, voice recordings, bundled in a friendly pocket format.
 The “upload” determines the topicality and the range through clicks the success.
 Those who are not familiar with Meerkat, Twitter and Memes will have a hard time these days.
 Podcasts and Twitch unused?
 "Which generation do you belong to, please ?!"